 Chrome comes with default search engines Google, Yahoo, Bing, DuckDuckGo, and Ecosia.

-With the recent update, for custom searches, Chrome started offering the option to choose keyboard shortcuts from Space or tab or Tab only in Settings.
+With the recent update, Chrome started offering the option to choose keyboard shortcuts from Space or tab or Tab only in Settings.

 Keyword Search may become “Scope Search”